daniel-araujo/darr/README.md

 ```

 You may also be interested in making copies of arrays.
 You can do so by calling
-darr_copy.
-The first argument must be an array that has not been initialized.
+`darr_copy`.
+The first argument must be an array that has not been initialized,
+the second argument is the array you want to copy.

 ```C
 darr_copy(&copy_array, &source_array);
 ```

+You can then treat the copy like any other array, which includes having
+to deinitialize it.

 Read the comments in the `darr.h` header file for detailed descriptions of
 these functions and others.